ome/omero-guide-scripts/docs/extended_description.rst

 ---------------------------
 * Generation of Key-Value pairs
 * Automatic Generation of multiple Key-Value pairs with the same Key if multiple Values are separated by a defined character
-* Assignement of namespaces from the csv file (or one for all Key-Value pairs from the script parameter).
+* Assignement of Namespaces from the CSV file (or one for all Key-Value pairs from the script parameter).
 * Automatic exclusion of Key-Value pairs with empty Values
 * Generation of Tags
    * Supports Tag Sets